sg-s/xolotl/docs/reference/xolotl-methods.md

 # reset

-Resets a xolotl object to some default state.

-Usage:
+**Syntax**

 ```
 x.reset()
 x.reset('snap_name')
 ```

+**Description**

+Resets a xolotl object to some default state.

 reset called without any arguments resets the model as best as it can -- voltages are set to -60 mV, Calcium in every compartment is set to the internal value, and the gating variables of every conductance are reset.

-``reset`` can also be called with a string argument, which is the name of a snapshot previously stored in the model object.
-Then, ``reset`` reconfigures the parameters of the model to match that snapshot.
+`reset` can also be called with a string argument, which is the name of a snapshot previously stored in the model object.
+Then, `reset` reconfigures the parameters of the model to match that snapshot.
 This is useful for working with a model, changing parameters, evolving it, and then coming back to where you started off from.

 Here's an example: